tmushayahama/tftarget/README.rst

 On Debian-based Linux distributions, an easier way to get pip is to run ``apt-get install python-setuptools; easy_install pip``.
 Special note to Windows users:  you may need to edit your path if the instruction above don't work, see this `Stack Overflow discussion`_.

-If you plan doing any other Python projects, particularly Django ones, you should probably ``pip install virtualenv virtualenvwrapper`` and create a virtual environment for the project.
+If you plan on doing any other Python projects, particularly Django ones, you should probably ``pip install virtualenv virtualenvwrapper`` and create a virtual environment for the project.
 See the `documentation for virtualenvwrapper`_ if you think you'll do any other large Python projects, otherwise you can skip this step.

 Now install the rest of the dependencies by running ``pip install -r requirements.txt``.